hvag/blog/kubernetes.md

   * DNS Address
     * Route 53 -> Load Balancer
       * Load balancer redirects port 80 traffic to one of the k8s cluster nodes
-        * Node accepts traffic on instance port and redirects to pod
+        * Node accepts traffic on instance port (NodePort) and redirects to pod
           * Pod is running node/express app which responds with message

 **Teardown**